Phone icon. Need help? Call us on 0800 085 7371

 Unfortunately, the reality is that there is little financial support for those caring for an elderly loved one, so it’s also worth researching the support available for your parent or relative.
 There is the option to get at-home support through a needs assessment from your local authority.

 Caring for an older relative, especially a parent, can be an extremely overwhelming and emotional experience, particularly when it comes to managing finances.
-Consider cost effective ways of supporting a relative, particularly if you can’t be with them all the time, such as at-home help from local councils, community voluntary schemes like lunches and coffee mornings and even personal alarms or panic buttons that can be made available via a monthly subscription.
+Consider cost effective ways of supporting a relative, particularly if you can’t be with them all the time, such as at-home help from local councils, community voluntary schemes like lunches and coffee mornings and even personal alarms, fall alarms or panic buttons that can be made available via a monthly subscription.

 It’s vital that unpaid carers take care of their own wellbeing and seek emotional and financial support where required to help alleviate some of the stresses that come with caring for an elderly loved one.